c-r-h/c-r-h/README.md

 <a href="#"><img align="left" src="Files/SleepyStudent.png"/></a>
 - **Android Development**<br/>
   You know... apps and such.<br/>
-  A long time ago I co-founded a project called jCIFS that eventually grew up to be an important tool for providing SMB1 access from Android devices.
-We never updated it for SMB2/3, but if someone out there is interested I'm happy to provide some know-how.
+  A long time ago I co-founded a project called [jCIFS] that eventually grew up to be an important tool for providing SMB1 access from Android devices (and lots of other platforms).
+We never updated it for SMB2/3.
+If someone out there is interested I'm happy to provide some know-how.
 - **A bit more about Docker**<br/>
   I've done more than dabble, but I am really just an end-user.
 The Windows Protocol Test Suites ([WPTS]) can be run from inside a Docker Linux image, so I guess it's a good time to get practical experience.
-- Kubernetes, Ansible, Terraform... yeah, I need to fly through the clouds some more.
+- Kubernetes, Ansible, Terraform... yeah, I need to fly in the cloud some more.
 <br clear="both"/>

 ### 🤯 More Yet